narkisim/anan-repo/README.md

 2. Google Bigdata:
 	- The bigdata requires a Google account
 3. Tweeter streams:
-	- The project requires a MongoDB account in MLab (www.mlab.com).
+	- The project requires a MongoDB account in MLab (www.mlab.com) or similar MongoDB installation.
 	- Use docker or install docker in your OS.

 ### Installing